Tinos, Greece: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be sure to choose the correct kind.
-Many adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and F. Make sure to pick the correct type.
+The majority of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most places.

 Luggage scale to avoid fees